sockeqwe/website-old/_posts/2016-03-04-model-view-intent.md

 }
 ```

 Alright, so now the Presenter uses the View's `serachIntent()` method and connects it to the model.
 Are we done?
-No, now the presenter has the business logic code as well.
+No, the presenter contains the "business logic" code (model() function).
 So there is one separation of concern still missing.
 We will refactor that in a minute.
 Let's continue with this little statement first: `.subscribe(view.showData(), view.showError())`.
 Well, in MVP the Presenter tells the view what to display.
 So what are this two methods?
 This methods are part of the `SearchView` interface that I have omitted before:

 ```java
 interface SearchView : MvpView {